G. S. Kennedy-Skipton: Biography

-In January 1943, Kennedy-Skipton escaped to Free China leaving his wife and two children in occupied Hong Kong until they were repatriated to the United Kingdom following liberation on the SS Highland Monarch, arriving in Southampton on 9 November 1945, while George Stacey returned in Hong Kong in 1947.
+In January 1943, Kennedy-Skipton escaped to Free China leaving his wife and two children in occupied Hong Kong until they were repatriated to the United Kingdom following liberation on the MV Highland Monarch, arriving in Southampton on 9 November 1945, while George Stacey returned in Hong Kong in 1947.
 He defended himself in a private enquiry in 1948.
 A newspaper criticised the fact that the enquiry was held behind closed doors under the title of "The Strange Case of Mr. Kennedy-Skipton".
 He went on to the Court of Appeal which dismissed his case in 1951.

 Kennedy-Skipton remained in Hong Kong and taught at Diocesan Boys School and later St Joan of Arc private school.
 He ran in the 1952 Urban Council election but failed to win a seat.
 He was a member of the executive committee of the Democratic Self-Government Party of Hong Kong, the first political party calling for self-government and Hong Kong independence.
 In 1964, he formed the Labour Party of Hong Kong with other Democratic Self-Government Party members such as Tang Hon-tsai and K. Hopkin-Jenkins, a socialist party which called for self-government and common ownership, and became the party secretary.
 He ran again in the 1967 Urban Council election for the Labour Party and was again not elected.
-He returned to United Kingdom in the 1970s and died in Scotland in 1982 at the age of 84.
+He returned to the United Kingdom in the 1970s and died in Scotland in 1982 at the age of 84.